|My Favourite Planet > English > People > |

-Hermes depicted on part of an Archaic relief thought to show the myth of the Judgement of Paris, from the Siphian Treasury, Delphi.
+Hermes depicted on a fragmentary Archaic relief thought to show the myth of the Judgement of Paris, from the Siphian Treasury, Delphi.
 Fragmentary slab of the left side of the west frieze of the Ionic treasury, built for the people of Siphnos around 525 BC (before 524 BC).
 Parian marble.